Irandam Ulagam: Critical reception

-The film received mixed reviews from critics.
 The Hindu wrote, "With just a handful of movies, Selvaraghavan has announced himself a major filmmaker, and it falls on us to look at his latest venture, Irandaam Ulagam, as the (worthy) next instalment in a thematically connected oeuvre as well as a (problematic) standalone film.
 It’s a love story without a shred of genuine passion".
 The Times of India gave the film 2 out of 5 stars and wrote, "The disjointed way in which the scenes play out in this world at times makes one wonder if we are seeing the film version of a feverish dream Selvaraghavan might have had".
-Behindwoods rated it 3 out of 5 and stated "If you do not question the concept and enjoy the fantasy you will like Irandam Ulagam".
-Oneindia gave 2.5 out of 5 stated "Full marks to the technical brilliance of Irandam Ulagam.
-But the decision to watch Irandam Ulagam lies between whether you love watching abstruse movies or purely entertainment flick.
-If you love to see the former, don't miss it".
 Sify wrote, "Irandam Ulagam is not everybody’s cup of tea, but the film is made with a lot of passion and sincerity.
 However, like all his previous films, this one too is ahead of its time".
 Rediff gave 3 out of 5 and wrote, "Irandam Ulagam is a visually stunning fantasy story set in an imaginary world that describes a love that transcends the human understanding of time and space.
 (It) is an ambitious project by a director who always strives to give a different and unique experience to his audience".